How to Add and Remove Words in Your Mac’s Built-In Dictionary

 To remove a word from the built-in dictionary, open a new TextEdit document and type the word you want to remove.
 Next, select the whole word, minus any spaces surrounding it.
 Now, from the right-click menu or context menu, select Unlearn Spelling.

 After you’ve done this for each word you want to remove from the dictionary, go ahead and close the TextEdit document.
 Don’t worry about saving it.
 Rest assured that those unwanted words are now gone from the dictionary.

 Add, Remove, and Edit Words in Your Custom Word List

-The built-in dictionary is available in most programs, the notable exceptions being Microsoft Word and Google Docs.
-If you add a word to the built-in dictionary and find that a program is still complaining about that word, that means the program has its own dictionary, and you’ll need to update that dictionary with the word you want to add.
+The built-in dictionary is available in many programs across macOS, with notable exceptions being Microsoft Word and Google Docs.
+Sometimes a program marks a word as misspelled even if you’ve already added it to the built-in dictionary.
+This usually means that the program has its own dictionary, which you’ll need to update separately with the custom word in question.